 Lilliwaup, WA ( 7 minutes, 4.5 miles | Via US-101 N)

 Situated on the west shore of Hood Canal, Lilliwaup is a small town with a BIG history and a love of shellfish.
 Peppered with serene beaches and surrounded by endless hiking trails, Lilliwaup is all about relaxation and rejuvenation.
 Located in the area is Mike's Beach Resort.
 One of the oldest and most picturesque resorts in Hood Canal with a unique blend of the rustic look of the Northwest and the relaxed, cozy, and charming chalet style.
 A dock and mooring buoys as well as rowboats, paddleboat, and a ocean kayak are available for rent.
 Pet friendly.
+This is also the home to the Olympic Oyster Co. so you can be sure to enjoy some of the finest oysters on your stay!
 The Lilliwaup Store & Motel is also a great place to get your fill on Olympic Mountain Ice Cream.

 Hama Hama Store and Oyster Saloon ( 8 minutes, 7 miles | Via US-101 N)

 Family owned and operated, the Hama Hama Company has been harvesting oysters and clams on Hood Canal for four generations.
-Their store and, recently opened outdoor restaurant, Oyster Saloon are located a shell’s-throw from the tideflats.
+Their store and outdoor restaurant, the Oyster Saloon, are located a shell’s-throw from the tide flats.
 A visit to the farm is the best way to experience Hood Canal oysters in their native habitat.
 Come during the week to see the shucking crew in action, and ask for one of their self guided tour maps to better explore the farm.
-On April 21, be sure to head to Hama Hama for their annual Oyster Rama – the largest tide flat party!
+On the biggest daytime low tide in the spring (check Hama’s website for dates), be sure to head to Hama Hama for their annual Oyster Rama – the largest tide flat party - sells out fast so be sure to make reservations as soon as the dates are announced!